joakimk/toniq/README.md

-**Status**: Close to 1.0.
-See the todo list.
-The core parts are there, failover works, error handling works, jobs are run, automatically retried and concurrency can be limited.
-Used in at least one small production app.
+**Status**: Relatively new, but ready for production use and used in at least one small production app.

 Toniq
 =======